 Trainer O'Brien wins record 41st British classic as Tuesday takes Oaks

-Epsom (United Kingdom) (AFP) – Irish trainer Aidan O'Brien trained a record 41st British classic winner on Friday as his filly Tuesday won the Epsom Oaks in a thrilling finish.
+Epsom (United Kingdom) (AFP) – Irishman Aidan O'Brien trained a record 41st British classic winner on Friday as his filly Tuesday won the Epsom Oaks, with winning jockey Ryan Moore opining it is likely the record will stand now for ever.

-O'Brien, 52, won his 10th Oaks to add to seven wins in the 1000 Guineas, ten 2000 Guineas, eight Derbies and six St Legers.
+O'Brien, 52, won his tenth Oaks to add to seven wins in the 1000 Guineas, ten 2000 Guineas, eight Derbies and six St Legers.

 He breaks a record he held with 19th century English trainer John Scott.